-Under the City's Affordable Housing Goal for FY 2021-22, the City proposed to reserve 90 percent of the available HOME funds for an affordable housing project to be determined in the future.
-Through CDBG Entitlement funds, the City contributed to the completion of the five-unit Catalyst Apartments Rehabilitation project which provides housing to persons with mental disabilities.
+Under the City's Affordable Housing Goal for FY 2022-23, the City proposed to reserve 90 percent of the available HOME funds for an affordable housing project to be determined in the future.
+Through HOME Entitlement funds, the city contributed to the completion a 100% affordable 80 units senior project known as Parkside Manor Phase I, restricting 6 units in the Project as HOME units.
+CDBG Entitlement funds, the City contributed to the completion of the five-unit Catalyst Apartments Rehabilitation project which provides housing to persons with mental disabilities.
 The City also provided CDBG Entitlement funds towards the Sun Rose Apartments for the 1 8-bedroom transitional within this 11-unit development.